Skip to content

 4. Looking Back

-Parts 1 and 2: The Classroom and the Method
+The Classroom and the Method

-He cycles through different steps of the method, each time exploring different heuristics and examples.
+The author cycles through different steps of the method, each time exploring different heuristics and examples.
 This is done by asking a lot of questions from the perspective of the teacher and then trying to act upon those questions from the perspective of the student.

-Part 3: Short Dictionary of Heuristic
+A Short Dictionary of Heuristic